 Should I apply to my top choice MBA programs in Round 1 or Round 2?
 A few tips to help you make that decision.

-How far are you from perfect?
+How far is your application from perfect?

 Do you know the school?

 As deadlines approach, one thing that always seems to fall by the wayside is the school-specific research you need to do to write a convincing essay about not just why you want an MBA but why an MBA from this particular program.
 The result is frequently a cut-and-paste job where different schools essentially get the same essay with only marginal changes.
 Read the essays you are considering submitting.
 If your essay for one school is appropriate for ANY school you’re targeting, then better to wait and apply in Round 2.
 Take your time to do your research and really understand the nuances of one school versus another, and then communicate appropriately.

 Do you have time for the small stuff?

 Frequently, where good applications are lost is in those small things that are easy to skip over.
 Examples include never doing a final read on your essays and short answer questions together, so you never pick up on any unwanted duplication; running out of time to proofread, which also means you certainly have no time to have someone else proofread.
 Good proofreading involves printing out a final version of the PDF form of your application from the school website and painstakingly reading it through for the truly dumb stuff.
 And dumb stuff exists.
 Ask me about the client who spelled Columbia “Colombia.”
 Or the guy who misspelled Iowa as his place of birth on the first page of his application.
 There’s no recovering from those sloppy mistakes, even for the best applicant.